FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 landlords throughout Limerick do not care about the tenants they are letting their properties

 to.
 Mr. Lowth noted he took on board what Cllr.
+Keary was saying however, at the last SPC,
+---
-Keary was saying however, at the last SPC,--- LCCC had advised that Councillors could discuss concerns they have on HAP tenants with
+LCCC had advised that Councillors could discuss concerns they have on HAP tenants with

 LCCC and that LCCC have power to remove payment from individuals.